Welcome to today's edition of the Rush 24-7 podcast.

 The Southern District is in Manhattan.

-Loretta Lynch ran it for six years, and everybody working at the Eastern District was one of her hires.
+The Eastern District, which has the case, Loretta Lynch ran it for six years, and everybody working at the Eastern District was one of her hires.

-So there's political sympathy there.
+So there's political Sympatico there.

-She's now the attorney general, made so by Barack Obama.
+She's now the Attorney General, made so by Barack Obama.

-It was Bill Clinton who made her U.S. attorney for the Eastern District in Brooklyn.
+It was Bill Clinton who made her U.S. Attorney for the Eastern District in Brooklyn.

-So she is politically tied inexorably to Obama and to Bill Clinton, and by extension, Hillary Clinton.
+So she is politically tied inexorably to Obama and to Bill Clinton and by extension, Hillary Clinton.

 That's why she met with Bill Clinton on the jet on the tarmac in Phoenix.